Barabasi-Lab/min-surf-netw/README.md

 # QuadMeshNetworkPreset.nb:

 This script sets up the topological and geometric characteristics for a physical network, including lists of nodes, links, their connectivities, and "stitching" information (e.g., which side and polarity of a sleeve boundary for each link is stitched to other links).
-The code can automatically generate this information for a spatially embedded network (provided by a .swc file).
+The code can also automatically generate this information for a spatially embedded network (provided by a .swc file).
 The outputs are saved as .mx files in the preset/ directory.

 # preset/: